 With the evolution of futuristic technologies such as Artificial Intelligence (AI), Machine Learning (ML) and Internet of Things (IoT), the demand for computing infrastructure has catapulted.
 Cloud services have emerged as a viable solution to this escalating demand.
 Incredibly scalable, flexible and convenient, cloud services help businesses manage, store, process and transfer gargantuan amounts of data and applications in the most hassle-free manner.

 From global cloud leaders such as AWS, Google Cloud and Microsoft Azure to niche players catering to specific segments, today we have a wide range of cloud service providers to choose from.
+Here you can take a look at the best rated cloud hosting providers.

 Businesses looking for cloud services often have a tough time choosing the vendor that fulfills their needs in the best possible manner.
 If you are searching for a cloud hosting service provider, here are the 11 tips you need to keep in mind.